 For more information about the Graduate School, check out their website!

-The mission of the Statistical Collaboration Laboratory of Virginia Tech (SCL) is to provide statistical advice, analysis, and education to Virginia Tech researchers by offering individual collaboration meetings, walk-in consulting, educational short courses, and support for interdisciplinary research projects.
+The mission of the Statistical Applications and Innovations Group (SAIG), formerly LISA, is to provide statistical advice, analysis, and education to Virginia Tech researchers by offering individual collaboration meetings, walk-in consulting, educational short courses, and support for interdisciplinary research projects.

-Our statistical collaborators are trained to help design experiments, analyze and plot data, run statistical software, interpret results, and communicate statistical concepts to non-statisticians free of charge to those in participating colleges.
+Our statistical collaborators are trained to help design studies and experiments, analyze and plot data, run statistical software, interpret results, and communicate statistical concepts to non-statisticians free of charge to those in participating colleges.
 We collaborate on projects in disciplines ranging from social science to rocket science.

-For more information about SCL, check out their website!
+For more information about SAIG, check out their website!

 The Vice President for Information Technology and Chief Information Officer oversees a division responsible for the following: